Ouyang Nana

+Ouyang Nana (歐陽娜娜 (Ōuyáng Nànà); born June 15, 2000) is a Taiwanese singer, musician and actress.
+A member of the Ouyang family, known for its artistic background in Taiwan, she has primarily focused her career in mainland China, known for films Beijing Love Story (2014) and Secret Fruit (2017), TV series Yes!
+Mr. Fashion (2016), and variety show The Birth of An Actor (2017).

 Career

 Music

 Inspired by cellist Mei-Ying Liao, Ouyang Nana started playing the guitar at the age of four, piano at the age of five and cello at the age of six.
 She won first place in cello and guitar and second place in piano at the Wenhua Taiwan Cup Music Competition in Taiwan.
 She started attending the music program at Dunhua Elementary School (敦化國民小學) in 2008 and graduated from the school in 2012 with top honors.

 In 2010, she was admitted to study cello at the Affiliated Junior High School of National Taiwan Normal University.
 The same year, she became the principal cellist of the Century Youth Orchestra.
 In 2011, she took first place in the Grand Taiwan National Music Competition in both the cello and string quartet categories and first place in the National Music Competition of Taiwan.
 She has also participated in the National Cello Institute Summer Festival in the U.S. and 2011 Salut Summer Festival in Taitung.

 In 2012, Ouyang became the youngest cellist to give a solo recital debut in Concert Hall of Taiwan.
 The same year, she won the First Award at the Taiwan School Year 100 National Music Competition and was accepted to the junior high music program at National Taiwan Normal University.

-In 2013, Ouyang began attending the Curtis Institute of Music in Philadelphia.
-She then held a series of sold-out concerts in Taiwan and was invited by Orchestra Ensemble Kanazawa in Japan to perform in their concert.

-Ouyang left the Curtis Institute of Music in 2015.
-She then signed with Universal Music Group's Mercury Classics label and released her solo debut album 15, a classical album.
+In 2013, Ouyang began attending the Curtis Institute of Music in Philadelphia, but left in 2015 to focus on her career.
+She then signed with Universal Music and released her solo debut classical album 15.
 In 2016, she released her first single, "Warming Your Winter," for her first television drama, Yes!
-Mr. Fashion, produced by Mandopop producer Jim Lee.
+Mr. Fashion.
 In 2017, she released her second album, Cello Loves Disney.
-In December, she performed at the Oscars of science, where she performed a rendition of "See You Again" alongside American rapper Wiz Khalifa.
+In December, she performed at the awards ceremony for the 2018 Breakthrough Prize, where she performed a rendition of "See You Again" alongside American rapper Wiz Khalifa.
 Ouyang became the first Asian person to perform at the event.

+In September 2018, she resumed her studies at the Berklee College of Music, where she studied cello with Mike Block.
+She graduated in 2024 with a diploma but did not earn a bachelor's degree.